PriyenShah9/CS180/README.md

 Run ApplicationServer first, then start ApplicationClient.
 It should automatically connect.
 ***
 ** Class ApplicationClient
+This class is one half of the Application class that runs on the user end.
+It's main purpose is to display the GUI and interact with the user.
+It displays posts and comments, and accepts user input via buttons or the keyboard.
+Information is sent between this class and the ApplicationServer class.
 ***
 ** Class ApplicationServer
+This class is the other half of the Application class and runs on the server end.
+It's main purpose is to hold the data of the application and do computations.
+For example, if ApplicationClient requests to view an account's posts, the ApplicationServer will find the account and send the posts to the ApplicationClient to display.

+This class also implements concurrency, which is discussed in a later section.
 ***
 ** Classes Account, Post, Comment, Exceptions
 ** Class Application